sa-tre/satre-specification/docs/source/standard.md

 ### 3.4 Information discovery

-The ability of the organisation to support users who want to browse the data available within an environment at various levels of abstraction.
+The ability of the TRE organisation to support users who want to browse the data available within an environment at various levels of abstraction.

 | Statement | Guidance |
 | --------- | -------- |